 Consulting independently, I began working for companies who wanted more than a minion, they wanted ideas, quality work, and killer solutions.
 I loved being called in to bring clever, ugly duckling ideas into their swanning glory.
 With an eagle eye for improvements and innovations, I became known as a talented problem solver.

 My expertise caught the eye of a woman who would become my mentor.
 She was responsible for creating an innovation team within a very large corporation that, frankly, was going to die out if they didn’t innovate, and fast.

-Using Lean Startup and human centered design, we would run small measured experiments for each idea, validating it along the way with customer research, prototypes and marketing experiments.
+Using Lean Startup, design sprints, and human centered design, we would run small measured experiments for each idea, validating it along the way with customer research, prototypes and marketing experiments.
 With a new “startup” to work on nearly weekly, I quickly added growth hacking, innovation thinking, fast-design and using the latest in tools and leading technology in efficient, novel ways.

 Beyond our building & testing concepts for the organization, we were responsible for forging an innovation culture within the corporation at large.
 I was personally responsible for documenting our frameworks, then teaching others exactly how to capture lightning in a bottle.